Pat's King of Steaks

-Pat's King of Steaks (also known as Pat's Steaks) is a Philadelphia restaurant specializing in cheesesteaks, and located at the intersection of South 9th Street, Wharton Street and East Passyunk Avenue in South Philadelphia, directly across the street from rival Geno's Steaks.
-It was founded in 1930 by brothers Pat and Harry Olivieri, who are credited with the creation of the cheesesteak.
+Pat's King of Steaks (also known as Pat's Steaks) is a restaurant that specializes in cheesesteaks.
+It is located at the intersection of South 9th Street, Wharton Street and East Passyunk Avenue in the Passyunk Square section of South Philadelphia, directly across the street from rival Geno's Steaks.

+It was founded in 1930 by Italian American brothers Pat and Harry Olivieri, who are credited with the invention of the cheesesteak.

 History

-Pat's King of Steaks was founded by Pat and Harry Olivieri in 1930 when they opened a hot dog stall at the corners of 9th Street, Wharton Street, and Passyunk Avenue.
-The brothers are generally credited as the co-creators of the cheesesteak.
+Pat's King of Steaks was founded by Pat (1907–1974) and Harry Olivieri (May 25, 1916 – July 22, 2006) in 1930 when they opened a hot dog stall at the corners of 9th Street, Wharton Street, and Passyunk Avenue.
+The brothers ran the stall while holding down other jobs; Harry worked as a carpenter, while Pat made sleds.